-CAD software and vector and raster graphics editing software among others need 2D and 3D computing power.
-That's provided by your computer's graphics processor, but accessing it through the browser can be limiting and is usually not enough for the needs of programs like Photoshop, CorelDRAW, AutoCAD, Solidworks, Revit, ArchiCAD, LibreCAD, etc.
+CAD software and vector and raster graphics editing software, among others, need 2D and 3D computing power.
+That's provided by your computer's graphics processor.
+Accessing it through the browser can be limiting and is usually not enough for the needs of programs like Photoshop, CorelDRAW, AutoCAD, Solidworks, Revit, ArchiCAD, LibreCAD, etc.

-Digital audio workstation software might need access to specialized hardware on your machine which is impossible to access through the browser alone.
+Digital audio workstation software might need access to specialized hardware on your machine.
+This is impossible to access through the browser alone.

-These are just some examples of software, that can't be implemented as web applications.
+These are some examples of software that can't be implemented as web applications.

 The simple rule of thumb is:

-If you need access to some specific hardware on the users computer or your application is very performance dependent, then web applications aren't the way to go.
+If you need access to some specific hardware on the users' computer web applications aren't the way to go.

-Just like any other application, that uses the Internet, web applications are vulnerable to a variety of attacks.
-They can be hacked, users can be misled into giving their credentials for accessing sensitive data and so on.
+Like any other application that uses the Internet, web applications are vulnerable to a variety of attacks.
+They can be hacked, users can be misled into giving their credentials for accessing sensitive data, and so on.

-That's why it's crucial to harden the security of the web application and it's server.
+That's why it's crucial to harden the security of the web application and its server.
 Implementing the best security practices often isn't enough.
-The users of the web application have to be educated on the subject of security in order not to be easily scammed.
+The users of the web application have to be educated on the subject of security in order not to be scammed.

-They help companies reduce costs, increase efficiency and optimize processes.
-With the ever increasing Internet usage amongst businesses and people, web applications are becoming the norm for software with very small exceptions.
+They help companies reduce costs, increase efficiency, and optimize processes.
+With the ever-increasing Internet usage amongst businesses and people, web applications are becoming the norm for software.